Why Rental Income Protection Matters

 Traditional landlord insurance generally covers property-related issues like fire, flood, and structural damage.
 It may also include liability cover in case of injury claims.
 However, it rarely includes missed rent unless rent protection is added as an optional extra.

-Rent guarantee insurance specifically focuses on tenant default, which traditional policies tend to exclude.
+Landlord insurance with rent guarantee specifically focuses on tenant default, which traditional policies tend to exclude.
 As a standalone product or add-on, it fills a critical gap by safeguarding the landlord’s income rather than just the bricks and mortar.
-For many landlords, it complements their broader risk management strategy.

 Who Offers Rent Guarantee Insurance?